nemcve/Django-CRUD-Restaurant/README.md

 # Django-CRUD-Restaurant
 With this app, you can fully manage a restaurant's website.
+Made with Django, HTML, CSS and Bootstrap.
 <h2>Key features:</h2>
 <ul>
   <li>User registration</li>